 In 1975, the International Hydrological Program (IHP) National Committees of the USSR, USA, Canada, Denmark/Greenland, Finland, Norway, and Sweden established the IHP working group on Northern Research Basins (NRB).
 The Regional Working Group on Northern Research Basins was set up to foster research of river basins in northern latitudes.
 Iceland joined the working group in 1992 and Russia has since taken over the role of the USSR.
 A yearly symposium and workshop is held every year in one of the eight member countries and Laurier researchers have long served as Canadian delegates.

-In August 2019, Yellowknife will hold the Northern Research Basins international meeting, hosted by the Government of the Northwest Territories (GWNT)-Laurier Partnership and the Cold Regions Research Centre.
+In August 2019, the Northern Research Basins international meeting was held in Yellowknife, hosted by the Government of the Northwest Territories (GWNT)-Laurier Partnership and the Cold Regions Research Centre.

 The Taiga Plains Research Network is comprised of researchers from academic institutions, partners within the federal and Northwest Territories (NWT) governments, non-governmental organizations and northern community leaders.
 It strives to conduct relevant world-class research on the Taiga Plains and contribute to capacity building and training in these affected communities.
 Laurier researchers involved include Jennifer Baltzer and Philip Marsh.